jersou/mouse-actions/README.md

 I only tested on Linux & X11, but it should work on Mac, Windows as well as Linux+Wayland (with --no-listen option for Wayland).

-The `grab` function from rdev give an inaccurate mouse position, so I used the `listen` function from rdev.
-This function not works on Wayland, but the mouse shape detection should work (with little modification of code), the listen function is used to detect edge of screen click.
+The `grab` feature from rdev give an inaccurate mouse position, so I used the `listen` feature from rdev.
+This function not works on Wayland, but the mouse shape detection should work (with little modification of code), the listen feature is used to detect edge of screen clik.

 ## Configuration

+### record subcommand

 Run `mouse_actions record` to init the configuration.
+It's a basic CLI editor.

 ### Mouse Action Configuration Editor

-This tool is "work in progress" state, for now, it only displays the configuration.
-The modify feature should arrive soon.
+This GUI tool is "work in progress" state !
+For now, it only displays the configuration.
+The modify feature should be release soon.

-You must install [deno](https://deno.land/manual/getting_started/installation) and then, to open this GUI, run `deno task start` from `config-editor/` and go to http://localhost:8000/ with a web browser.
+You must install [deno](https://deno.land/manual/getting_started/installation) and then, run `deno task start` from `config-editor/` and go to http://localhost:8000/ with a web browser.

 ![mace.png](config-editor/mace.png)